sdr-enthusiasts/docker-reversewebproxy/README.md

 # Docker-ReverseWebProxy

+## ATTENTION Raspberry Pi 3 / Buster users
+This application has recently been updated to use a base image container based on Debian Bullseye.
+Some older, Buster based host systems may need a patch to solve an issue related to the Real Time Clock or container log errors regarding `sleep`.
+See the Troubleshooting section below.

 ## What is it?

 This application, further referred to as "Webproxy", enables to show a single website for multiple web services running on different machines and/or different ports.